-If you have clients based in Europe, you’ll likely need to add their company’s VAT number to the invoices you send them.
-Luckily, AccessAlly’s built-in email invoices let you do that with just a few set up steps.
+You can use AccessAlly to add a VAT number to invoices for your clients or customers based in Europe.
+AccessAlly’s built-in email invoices let you do that with just a few set up steps.

 The first step is to set up a Custom Field in your CRM to store your clients’ VAT number.
 You can see the tutorials for setting up custom fields here.